Table support in RCSS is similar to that of the CSS tables specification. There are some enhancements and differences, the main ones being as follows.

 • Columns with width: <percentage ≥ 100%> adjusts the flexible width of the column relative to other flexible columns (like the CSS fr unit for grid layout).

-• Columns can specify min-width and max-width to constraint their sizing.
+• Columns can specify min-width and max-width to constrain their size.

 Unlike in CSS, column groups and columns can use horizontal padding, border and margin.
 This will be added to the horizontal spacing of the table.
 Column groups and columns can also use vertical border and margin to add borders and offset them from the table edges, but will not affect the position of the cells.